shuttleai/shuttleai-discord/README.md

 # The official Python library for the ShuttleAI API
+Access the ShuttleAI API with a simple, user-friendly lib.

+> *PRs appreciated 🙂*
 ## Installation

-> [!IMPORTANT]
-> It is strongly recommended to use the asynchronous client instead of the synchronous client.

 ```sh
 pip install shuttleai
 ```
 ### Usage
+> [!IMPORTANT]
+> It is strongly recommended to use the asynchronous client instead of the synchronous client.
 ```py
 import asyncio
 from shuttleai import *